 The Queen and the Duke of Edinburgh

 There were no established rules or criteria for royal family members who among them will receive the honor.
-It is always at the sole discretion of the monarch.
-The Sovereign personally selects Knights and Ladies Companion of the Garter and does not require to solicit the advice of the Government.
+It is always at the sole discretion of the monarch.Â

 The Countess of Wessex and the Duchess of Cambridge attended this year's Garter Day